UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    cd $HOME/ricgraph_venv
    make run_ricgraph_explorer
    ```
+   The Makefile will tell you to go to
-   In your web browser, go to
+   your web browser, and go to
    [http://127.0.0.1:3030](http://127.0.0.1:3030).
    Read more at [Ricgraph Explorer](ricgraph_explorer.md#ricgraph-explorer).

-1. If everything succeeded, you can skip the remainder of this page.
+If everything succeeded, you are done, and you can skip the remainder of this page.
-   If not, the remainder of this page may help in finding solutions.
+If not, the remainder of this page may help in finding solutions, or
+section  [Install and start Neo4j Community Edition graph database
+backend](ricgraph_backend_neo4j.md#install-and-start-neo4j-community-edition).

+### You cannot change to user *root*
 If you are not able to change to user *root*,
-change step 3 and 4.
+change step 3 and 4 in the previous section.
 This is a less recommended method to install Ricgraph for a single user,
 since you have to do a number of things manually.